 2. Cover Your Mouth While Coughing and Sneezing

-Think of all the viruses that you will spread when using your hands to cover your mouth while sneezing and coughing.
-That is why you should cover your mouth with a tissue or cough/sneeze in the inside of your sleeve or elbow.
+Think of all the viruses you will spread when using your hands to cover your mouth while sneezing and coughing.
+That is why you should cover your mouth with a tissue or cough/sneeze on the inside of your sleeve or elbow.
 When using tissue, throw the tissue immediately in the bin instead of keeping it in your pockets.

 3. Don’t Touch Your Face